UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_5/Lab_5.md

 }
 ```

-- Next we will play with the `themes.xml` in the `res/vaules/themes` folder, reproduce the following:
+- Next, we will play with the `themes.xml` in the `res/vaules/themes` folder, reproduce the following:

 ```xml
 <resources xmlns:tools="http://schemas.android.com/tools">